ajxs/yamaha_dx7_rom_disassembly/README.md

 When this disassembly was originally published it was not possible to assemble the source code back into the original binary.
 One challenge in doing so was finding a suitable assembler which fully supported the HD6303 instruction set, and amending the source code to its particular requirements.
 After some research, I've settled on the [dasm](https://dasm-assembler.github.io/ "dasm") assembler.
 Dasm is open-source, cross-platform, and supports the Motorola 6800 architecture upon which the Hitachi HD6303 is based.
 It has some issues with HD6303 support, however the developers were kind enough to provide pre-written macros to add support for the 6303's unique instructions.

-In order to get the source to build, it's necessary to transform the source assembly's format to match dasm's specifications.
-This includes addressing the differences in how dasm encodes the source, compared with the original assembler used when building the factory ROM.
-Of particular note is the difference in addressing modes between the assemblers.
-With dasm defaulting to *direct addressing* of memory locations when possible, whereas the original ROM uses *extended addressing* in all cases.

 **Q: What kind of improvements can be made to the ROM?
 Is it possible to design new, and interesting functionality for the DX7?**

 **A:** The bulk of the DX7's sound synthesis is performed by two proprietary LSI chips: The *YM21290 EGS*, and the *YM21280 OPS*.
 The fundamental role of the DX7's firmware ROM is to interface with these two chips.